Click here to learn more.

 According to board-certified veterinary behaviorist Dr. Karen Sueda, DVM, of the VCA West Los Angeles Animal Hospital, this is a classic — and normal — sign of submission or appeasement.

-When a dog presents her belly and neck in this situation, she's expressing an ancestral trait rooted in wolf pack behavior that was used to communicate deference to other “alpha” dogs.
+dog presents her belly and neck in this situation, she's expressing an ancestral trait rooted in wolf pack behavior that was used to communicate deference to other “alpha”

 “The trait has been maintained through evolution, as well as domestication,” Dr. Sueda explains, adding that the habit isn't necessarily a sign of weakness.
 It's quite the opposite, in fact, and shows that she's a good communicator capable of conveying via body language that there's no need for a tussle.